open-contracting/deploy/docs/deploy/create_server.rst

       ./run.py TARGET service.restart uwsgi

+.. _migrate-server:

 5. Migrate from the old server
 ------------------------------

-#. :ref:`check-mail` for the root user
+#. :ref:`check-mail` for the root user and, if applicable, each app user
-#. :ref:`Check the user directory<clean-root-user-directory>` of the root user
+#. :ref:`Check the user directory<clean-root-user-directory>` of the root user and, if applicable, each app user
+#.
+If the server runs a database like PostgreSQL (``pg_dump``), MySQL (``mysqldump``) or Elasticsearch, copy the database
+#.
+If the server runs a web server like Apache or application server like uWSGI, optionally copy the log files

 For Django application servers:

 #.
 Copy the ``media`` directory and the ``db.sqlite3`` file from the app's directory
-#. :ref:`check-mail` for the app user
-#.
-Check the user directory of the app user
-#.
-Optionally, copy the Apache and uWSGI log files

 For OCDS documentation servers:

 #.
 Copy the ``/home/ocds-docs/web`` directory
 #.
 Update the IP addresses in the ``pillar/cove.sls`` file, and deploy the ``cove-*`` services

+For Redmine servers:

 #.
-Optionally, copy the Apache log files
+Copy the ``/home/redmine/public_html/files`` directory

 For Kingfisher servers (instructions are incomplete):

 #.
 Update the IP addresses in the ``pillar/tinyproxy.sls`` file, and deploy the ``docs`` service

 For Redash servers, see :doc:`redash`.

-If the server runs a database like PostgreSQL or Elasticsearch, copy the database.

 6. Update external services
 ---------------------------